iescarro/codeigniter3-wire/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by Laravel's Code of Conduct.
+In order to ensure that the CodeIgniter3 community is welcoming to all, please review and abide by CodeIgniter3's Code of Conduct.

 ## Security Vulnerabilities